rbrito/edx-dl-old-fork/README.md

 [![Build Status](https://travis-ci.org/rbrito/edx-dl.png?branch=master)](https://travis-ci.org/rbrito/edx-dl)
 [![Coverage Status](https://coveralls.io/repos/rbrito/edx-dl/badge.png)](https://coveralls.io/r/rbrito/edx-dl)

-# DESCRIPTION
+# edx-dl

-Simple tool to download video lectures from edx-based sites.
+`edx-dl` is a simple tool to download video lectures (and, optionally, subtitles) from edx-based sites, like edX.org, MongoDB.com or Stanford's online platforms.

 It is written in Python and requires only a few modules (see the Installation section below for the requirements).
 It is written to be platform independent and should work fine under any Unix, Windows or MacOS X system, provided the dependencies are met.

 # Installation